brucekimrokcmu/VerticalFarmingAutomation/README.md

 Our team is building a robot that traverse vertical farming environment to pollinate and harvest tomatotes.<br>
 We implemented vertical farminig automation software on Stretch-RE1 platform.<br>
 We mainly used ROS as a middleware and used Python to code perception, navigation, and manipulation functions on each nodes and implemented corresponding launch files.
-For customized harvestor and pollinator to be integrated, we modified URDF file of the robot and YAML file to control motors. <br>
+For customized harvestor and pollinator to be integrated, we modified URDF file of the robot and YAML file to configure motors. <br>

 (https://github.com/mrsd22bob) <br>